ESTA FAQ

 • Printing your ESTA can help you answer questions asked by the border officer.
 The answers you give to the border officer should be the same as those in your ESTA.

-If you apply for your ESTA at ESTA-Application, we will send you your travel authorization immediately via e-mail.
-You can also review your ESTA at any time online in your customer account, reprint it and take it with you on your trip to the USA.
+Should you apply for your ESTA through the USA experts on the website esta-application.com, we will e-mail your travel authorization to you immediately.
+In addition, you can retrieve it online in your customer account at any time, print it again, and take it with you for your trip to the USA.

 Why would an ESTA application be denied?